 Unfavorable news are often delivered under the disguise of vagueness.
 But are people sufficiently naive to be fooled by such positive spin?
 We use a theoretical model and a laboratory experiment to study the strategic use of vagueness in a voluntary disclosure game.
 Consider a sender who aims at inflating a receiver's estimate of her type and who may disclose any interval that contains her actual type.
 Theory predicts that when facing a possibly naive receiver, the sender discloses an interval that separates her from worse types but is upwardly vague.
 Senders in the experiment adopt this strategy and some (naive) receivers are systematically misled by it.
 Imposing precise disclosure leads to less, but more easily interpretable, disclosure.
 Both theory and experimental data further suggest that imposing precision improves overall information transmission and is especially beneficial to naive receivers.
 Our results have implications for the rules that govern the disclosure of quality-relevant information by firms, the disclosure of research findings by scientists, and testimonies in a court of law.

-Complexity and Distributive Fairness Interact in Affecting Compliance Behavior (pdf)
+Complexity and Appropriation Interact in Affecting Compliance Behavior (pdf)

 Filing income tax returns or insurance claims often requires that individuals comply with complex rules to meet their obligations.
-We present evidence from a tax experiment suggesting that the effects of complexity on compliance are intrinsically linked to distributive fairness.
-We find that compliance remains largely unaffected by complexity when income taxes are distributed to a morally justified charity.
-Conversely, complexity significantly amplifies non-compliance when income taxes appear wasted as they are distributed to a morally dubious charity.
+We present evidence from a tax experiment suggesting that the effects of complexity on compliance are intrinsically linked to tax appropriation.
+We find that compliance remains largely unaffected by complexity when income taxes are distributed to a morally justified charity (a cancer charity).
+Conversely, complexity significantly amplifies non-compliance when income taxes appear wasted as they are distributed to a morally dubious charity (a yacht club).
 Our data further suggest that this non-compliance pattern is facilitated through filing mistakes.

 Work in Progress